History of Vietnam: Escalation

-As a result of the Vietnam War (1955–1975), the People's Army of Vietnam (PAVN) forces of the DRV unified the country under communist rule.
-In this Cold War–era conflict both North and South considered themselves the only legitimate representative of all of Vietnam.
+As a result of the Vietnam War (1955–1975), DRV's People's Army of Vietnam (PAVN) defeated RVN's Army of the Republic of Vietnam (ARVN) culminating in the fall of Saigon and reunification of Vietnam under communist rule.
+In this Cold War–era conflict both DRV and RVN considered themselves the only legitimate representative of all of Vietnam.
 The war also spread to Laos and Cambodia.
-The PAVN defeated the Republic of Vietnam Military Forces, who had received direct support from foreign militaries, primarily the United States.
+RVN received direct support from foreign militaries, primarily the United States.
 The U.S. military presence in Vietnam peaked in April 1969, with 543,000 military personnel stationed in the country.
-The North also had direct help from foreign armies, including China.
-Anti-communist Republic of Vietnam and its allies always had to deal with the invasion of PAVN forces from the North, although the U.S.- Republic of Vietnam coalition carried out air strikes on the North in retaliation.
-After 1972 invasion campaign, an agreement unfavorable to the Republic of Vietnam was signed between the U.S and North Vietnam.
+DRV also had direct help from foreign countries mainly China and the Soviet Union.
+RVN always had to deal with the invasion of PAVN forces from the North, while the U.S. and RVN carried out an aerial bombing campaign over North Vietnam in retaliation.
+After 1972 invasion campaign by the PAVN, an agreement unfavorable to RVN was signed between the U.S. and DRV.

 The War's final chapter

-Sporadic conflicts continued right after the agreement before a big invasion of the North happened.
+Sporadic fighting continued directly after the agreement was signed before a large invasion of the South by Democratic Republic of Vietnam (DRV).
 With its advantage, the PAVN continued to fight and sent materiel and troops to the South after the agreement came into effect.
-Americans sharply cut aid to Republic of Vietnam and no longer wanted to intervene militarily due to the costly and unpopular war while their relations with China improved to isolate the Soviet Union.
-The global oil crisis of 1973 further aggravated the situation for the South.
-Two years after the withdrawal of the last U.S. forces in March 1973, Republic of Vietnam fell to PAVN on 30 April 1975.
-The defeat of Republic of Vietnam marked that dissidents of the communist government no longer had any legal place of operation in Vietnam.
-After the fall of the Republic of Vietnam, for a year it had been administered by a Republic of South Vietnam, a de facto communist government under the control of North Vietnam, before an official reunification under communism happened.
-The war left Vietnam devastated, with the total death toll standing at between 966,000 and 3.8 million, with many thousands more crippled by weapons and substances such as napalm and Agent Orange.
-The government of Vietnam states that 4 million of its citizens were exposed to Agent Orange, and as many as 3 million have suffered illnesses because of it.
-These figures include the children of people who were exposed.
+The U.S had pulled out it soldiers in 1973 in accordance with the agreement and subsequently cut aid to Republic of Vietnam (RVN) and no longer wanted to intervene militarily due to the costly and unpopular war while their relations with China improved to isolate the Soviet Union.
+The global oil crisis of 1973 further aggravated the situation for the RVN.
+Two years after the withdrawal of the last U.S. forces in March 1973, RVN fell to the PAVN on 30 April 1975.
+The defeat of RVN marked that beginning of the Vietnamese democracy movement against the communist government.
+For a year after the defeat, the South was administered by the Republic of South Vietnam, a de facto communist government under the control of DRV, before an official reunification under communism in 1976.

+The war left Vietnam devastated, with the total death toll standing at between 966,000 and 3.8 million, with many thousands more permanently disabled by weapons and substances such as Agent Orange.
+The government of Vietnam states that 4 million people were exposed to Agent Orange, including the children of people who were exposed, and as many as 3 million have suffered illnesses.
 The Red Cross of Vietnam estimates that up to 1 million people are disabled or have health problems due to contamination from Agent Orange.
-The United States government became the side challenging these figures as being unreliable.
+The United States government has described these figures as unreliable.